selvaradov/tutereview/README.md

 potentially also uploading the tutor's syllabus
 4. Review is added to database and other users can see it when they navigate to the page for that course / that college / that tutor (but it's not attributable to the user who submitted it).

+## prompts
+> say I have a node js typescript project with the following folders in my src directory: routes, services, controllers, models, config. if required, a utils folder can also be added.